krittger/ESPFusion/README.md

    (.packages())
    ```

-   The list of loaded packages should include fields, raster and
+   The list of loaded packages should include fields, raster,
-   ranger (and will include their dependencies)
+   ranger, proj4 and rgdal (and will include their dependencies)

 ## Running the ESPFusion system